giannismarinakis/java-open-nl/README.md

 <br><br>
 Here are the public fields and methods of the Server class, that are pretty useful!<br><br>
 <blockquote>
-<code><b>shutdown(message) : void</b></code> Shuts down the Server and sends a disconnection message to all the connected client.
+<code><b>shutdown(String message) : void</b></code> Shuts down the Server and sends a disconnection message to all the connected client.
 Leave empty String if you don't want any message.
 <br><br>
 <code><b>setReceiveBufferSize(int size) : void</b></code> Sets the size of the receive data buffer in bytes.
 Default size in 1024 bytes.
 <br><br>
 <code><b>getSocket() : DatagramSocket</b></code> Returns the datagram socket that the Server is using.
+<br><br>
+<code><b>sendToAll(String data, SClient except) : void</b></code> Sends data to all connected clients, except the client that you pass in the second parameter.
+Leave the second parameter null, if you want to send the message to all the connected clients with no exception.
+(The SClient class will be explained above)
 </blockquote>